Northwest 23rd dentist office destroyed in early morning fire

 PORTLAND, Ore.
-(KPTV) – A dentist office on Northwest 23rd Street has been destroyed following a fire that broke out late Sunday night.
+(KPTV) – A dentist office on Northwest 23rd Street has been destroyed following a fire that broke out early Monday morning.

 Portland Fire responded to the building near 23rd and Glisan around 1 a.m. on Monday.
 Crews told FOX 12 when they arrived, flames were burning through the roof.